survivejs/react-book/manuscript/developing_with_webpack.md

 3. `--devtool eval` - Creates source urls for your code.
 Making you able to pinpoint by filename and line number where any errors are thrown
 4. `--progress` - Will show progress of bundling your application
 5. `--colors` - Colors in the terminal!
-6. '--hot' - Enable hot module loading
+6. `--hot` - Enable hot module loading
 7. `--content-base build` - Points to the output directory configured

 To recap, when you run `npm start` this will fire up the webservice, watch for file changes and automatically rebundle your application when any file changes occur.

 Go to **http://localhost:8080** and you should see something.
 If you want to use some other port than 8080, you can pass `--port` parameter (ie. `--port 4000`) to *webpack-dev-server*.

 Alternatively we can run the application from **http://localhost:8080/webpack-dev-server/bundle** instead of root.
 It provides an iframe showing a status bar that indicates the status of the rebundling process.

 You can see this same information at your browser console log.
 It also injects `webpack-dev-server.js` automatically.
 So if you use the dev server through that specific url, you don't need that `script` line of ours at `index.html`.

 T> Note that scripts such as `start` or `test` are special cases.
 You can run them directly through `npm`.
 Normally you run these scripts through `npm run` (ie `npm run start` or `npm run build`).